 What Should I Do if I’ve Been in an Accident?

-Many people are shaken after accident and it can be hard to know what to do.
+Many people are shaken after an accident, and it can be hard to know what to do.
 The steps you take after an accident are important in the event that you need to take legal action down the road.
 While the following will provide you with a guide, if you can’t remember what to do after an accident, get help from an experienced attorney at the Modesto law firm of Arata, Swingle, Van Egmond & Goodwin.

 Steps to Take Immediately After an Accident